 Step 4: Mark the stud locations on your back brace

 Cut a 2×4 to the desired width of your bench and mark the stud locations on the board.
-You can certainly drill pilot holes directly into the wall along a level line if you’d like, but I found it difficult to match up with where I was drilling on the board so I personally don’t think it’s worth it.
+You can certainly drill pilot holes directly into the wall along a level line if you’d like, but I found it difficult to match up with where I was drilling on the board, so I don’t think it’s worth it.

 Instead, hold the 2×4 along the bottom level line and draw a line down the face of the board from where you marked all the studs on the wall.
 As long as you drill a pilot hole then a screw into this line, you’re golden.